 While Apple’s Reminders is a simple solution, it lacks advanced abilities and an elegant design.
 It only offers the bare minimum, suitable for tallying lists for shopping and personal activities, but not much more.

 Here are ten alternative reminder apps for Mac that are worth a look.

-Clear is one of the most interactive reminder applications on Mac.
+Clear is one of the most useful Mac apps for visual thinkers.
 Delivering a bright experience, the app allows users to customize lists with colors and use gestures to quickly organize them.

 Organizing tasks using this list view allows for a distraction-free focus zone for managing reminders on your Mac.
 And the gestures integrate perfectly with your trackpad or Magic Mouse, allowing you to swipe and connect with your tasks.
 Clear lets you sync with iCloud to link to your iOS devices, so you can access your tasks from anywhere.